 1 coming here today.
 Nakurmik.
+2 CHIEF COMMISSIONER MARION BULLER: Ms. 3 Kudloo, I have a question regarding five-year the five- 4 year rotation that you were suggesting.
+When we've heard 5 from families and survivors, they've mentioned that the 6 turnover in teachers and nurses, other medical care 7 providers, causes them equal difficulty in establishing 8 trust.
+So would you carry that recommendation forward to 9 include teachers and healthcare providers as well to have 10 a five-year minimum?
+11 MS. REBECCA KUDLOO: I know that there's a 11 12 MS. REBECCA KUDLOO: I know that there's a lot of turnover in the staff that come up north, but what 12 lot of turnover in the staff that come up north, but what 12 13 lot of turnover in the staff that come up north, but what we're recommending, especially when it comes to social 12 13 14 lot of turnover in the staff that come up north, but what we're recommending, especially when it comes to social workers, mental health workers, because a trust between 12 13 14 15 lot of turnover in the staff that come up north, but what we're recommending, especially when it comes to social workers, mental health workers, because a trust between the client and the therapist is so important to be 12 13 14 15 16 lot of turnover in the staff that come up north, but what we're recommending, especially when it comes to social workers, mental health workers, because a trust between the client and the therapist is so important to be established and to be long-term, it should also go to 12 13 14 15 16 lot of turnover in the staff that come up north, but what we're recommending, especially when it comes to social workers, mental health workers, because a trust between the client and the therapist is so important to be established and to be long-term, it should also go to those departments or people.

-2 CHIEF COMMISSIONER MARION BULLER: Ms. 3 Kudloo, I have a question regarding five-year -- the five-4 year rotation that you were suggesting.
-When we've heard from families and survivors, they've mentioned that the 5 turnover in teachers and nurses, other medical care 6 7 providers, causes them equal difficulty in establishing trust.
-So would you carry that recommendation forward to 8 9 include teachers and healthcare providers as well to have 10 a five-year minimum?
-11 MS. REBECCA KUDLOO: I know that there's a 12 lot of turnover in the staff that come up north, but what 13 we're recommending, especially when it comes to social 14 workers, mental health workers, because a trust between 15 the client and the therapist is so important to be 16 established and to be long-term, it should also go to 17 those departments or people.
-18 People are tired of repeating their stories 19 over and over again every time there's a new person that 20 comes to their community.
 21 What I also encourage in my communities 22 that we start to train our people to sit in those 23 positions, especially when it comes to healing.
-It's important to combine the Inuit ways and the traditional 24 25 methods of therapy that really works in a small community
+It's 24 important to combine the Inuit ways and the traditional 25 methods of therapy that really works in a small community